EPF or employee provident fund is a retirement scheme that every salaried employee can avail from their employer.

 - It works as a financial back up for emergencies

-Once eligible you can apply with the following documents:
+Once eligible you can apply for EPF account with the following documents:

-4. Apart from these specific documents, all companies in general need to submit income tax documents, PAN details, partition deed, first sales invoice, salary details of employees and a copy of the balance sheet.
+- Apart from these specific documents, all companies, in general, need to submit income tax documents, PAN details, partition deed, first sales invoice, salary details of employees, and a copy of the balance sheet.

 The EPFO stands for the Employees' Provident Fund Organisation.
-It is a statutory body that was created by the Government of India.
+It is a statutory body that the Government of India created.
 It is one of the largest social security organisations in India.
-The organisation is known to have a vast number of beneficiaries and is known to make high amounts of financial transactions.
-The EPFO came in to being with the Employees Provident Fund ordinance that was passed in 1951.
-It later continued to exist and became a part of the modified Employees Provident Fund Act in 1952 and is currently a part of the Employees Provident Funds and Miscellaneous Provisions Act 1952.
+The EPFO came into being with the Employees Provident Fund ordinance that was passed in 1951.
+It later became a part of the modified Employees Provident Fund Act in 1952 and is currently a part of the Employees Provident Funds and Miscellaneous Provisions Act 1952.

-Since the EPFO is a strong governing body, it has a significant role to play in helping its members in various ways.
-Right from helping your organisation register and understand the rules to helping you with various complex procedures, the EPFO does it all.
+Since the EPFO is a robust governing body, it has a significant role in helping its members in various ways.
+Right from helping your organisation register and understand the rules to help you with other complex procedures, the EPFO does it all.

 Here is the detailed list of all the services that EPFO offers you.

-EPFO has an Online Registration of Establishments portal that helps you access or register your EPF account.
-If your organisation falls under the list already available with the EPF and Miscellaneous Provisions Act 1952 you can easily register online.
-In case your organisation is not listed, the EPFO allows you to voluntarily sign up for your account.
-The EPFO is also equipped with a helpdesk that you can access on the toll-free number 1800 118 005.
+EPFO has an Online Registration of Establishment's portal that helps you access or register your EPF account.
+If your organisation falls under the list already available with the EPF and Miscellaneous Provisions Act 1952, you can easily register online.
+If your organisation is not listed, the EPFO allows you to sign up for your account voluntarily.
+The EPFO also has a helpdesk that you can access on the toll-free number 1800 118 005.

 The UAN is a unique code that brings all your PF accounts under one head.
-So, on behalf of your company, you can enquire the PF details of all members of the company by visiting the EPFO member log-in portal.
-All you have to do is generate an OTP to authenticate your identity and then you can view various details of other members.
+So, on behalf of your company, you can enquire about the PF details of all company members by visiting the EPFO member log-in portal.
+All you have to do is generate an OTP to authenticate your identity, and then you can view various details of other members.
 This allows you to keep all your employee details under the umbrella of the company UAN.

 Subscribing for an EPF comes with a lot of benefits.
 However, to ensure that you continue gaining from these benefits, you need to ensure that you pay the annual subscription fee.
 To make this convenient for you, the EPFO has a tie-up with the SBI, which enables you to pay the subscription fees online using the Net Banking option.
 This option works regardless of which bank account you have.